-Did you know that 100% of us are going to die?
-It’s true!
+It is true that fully 100% of us are going to die.
 In addition, 90% of us will know at least for a short time, that we are going to die.
 Only 10% of us will have no warning.
 Why then do we not use that to our advantage and plan well in advance for our eventual deaths?

-Those of us in the baby boomer generation are born revolutionaries.
-The shadow side of our generation is our huge credit card debt, our self-indulgences, our excesses, and all of this is true.
+We baby boomers are born revolutionaries.
+The shadow side of our generation is our inflated credit card debt, self-indulgences, and personal excesses.
 But, our light side far outweighs that shadow.
-We are the generation that reclaimed the birth process.
-We had our babies at home, or in birthing centers with birth midwives and used natural birthing techniques.
-We started teaching our children at home when we couldn't bear what was happening in the public school system We left organized religion in droves to seek out our own personal spiritual path.
-We hired officiants and Celebrants to provide ceremonies like weddings, baby namings, anniversaries, retirements, divorces, and funerals.
-Now we begin to age into retirement and beyond and face our final chapters.
-Why would we stop now?
-Why would we not continue teaching our children; now teaching them how to have a good death?
+We are the generation that reclaimed a natural birth process for birthing our children.
+We started teaching them at home when we couldn't bear what was happening in the public school system We left organized religion in droves to seek out a personalized spiritual path.
+We hire Officiants and Celebrants for our important life events.
+As we begin to age into retirement and beyond to face our final chapters, why would we stop now?
+Why would we not continue teaching our children through our example; now teaching them how to have a good death?

-My best-selling book, "I want you to Know" enables the process of planning for serious illness or injury and end-of-life concerns to be much easier.
-Within its pages, you will find everything you ever needed to know about thoroughly preparing your documents and information.
-You'll be taken through the entire process both pragmatically and personally, and given the opportunity to express your thoughts and wishes. http://amzn.to/2g0ygez
+My International best-selling book, "I want you to Know" enables the process of planning for serious illness or injury and end-of-life concerns to be much easier.
+Within its pages, you will find everything you need to know about thoroughly preparing your documents and information.
+You'll be taken through the entire process both pragmatically and personally, and given the opportunity to express your thoughts and wishes.